 Male communications are characterized as being more power conscious; that is, they are more assertive in conveying information and less focused on exchanging information and developing relationships [66].
 In a 2012 study comparing male and female postings on two Listservs, men tended to engage in more debates and positioned themselves as experts on a topic more often than women [154].

 On the other hand, female communications are described as less power-dominated, as they tend to ask more questions and apologize more often [14].
 Postings by female participants in online groups are characterized by more support and encouragement compared with the postings of male participants, who seek and receive information (Table 1) [14].
 Women also tend to use more emoticons and emojis [125].
 Emoji perception is also influenced by the gender of the sender and receiver.
 Text messages with "affectionate" emojis that are sent by women tend to be perceived as more likeable and appropriate compared with messages sent by men [226].

+Women have been found to use emojis more frequently than men [252].
+They have a higher average number of emojis per message compared with men.
+However, no gender differences were found in emoticon use.
+In another study, 112 human facial expressions and emojis were presented to 96 college students to assess whether there were any gender differences in recognition of emotions.
+The male participants were better than the female participants at recognizing emojis, especially those that involved negative emotions.
+Meanwhile the women were better at recognizing emotions in human facial expressions [253].
 When analyzing for gender differences in Web 2.0 communication platforms, women are more likely to express positive and negative emotions compared with their male counterparts [155].
 Similarly, Rovai found that the majority of men in online forums tended to utilize an independent voice that was characterized as authoritative, impersonal, and assertive, while the majority of women used a connected voice described as supportive and helpful [67].